MediaMath/t1-python/README.md

 >>> my_advertiser = t1.get('advertisers', 111111)
 ```

-You can then access that entity's properties using either instance attributes or the dict `properties`:
+You can then access that entity's properties using either instance attributes, or if you need to use a dictionary, the dict `properties`:
 ```python
 >>> my_advertiser.id
 111111